Shift Technologies Inc. (SFT): These Numbers are Too Good to be true

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Bearing in mind the latest performance of Shift Technologies Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -26.69%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -70.02%, alongside a downfall of -69.06% for the period of the last 12 months.
-The shares increased approximately by -14.38% in the 7-day charts and went up by -23.55% in the period of the last 30 days.
-Common stock shares were lifted by -63.98% during last recorded quarter.
+Considering, the past performance of Shift Technologies Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -39.00%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -75.03%, alongside a downfall of -77.07% for the period of the last 12 months.
+The shares increased approximately by -16.80% in the 7-day charts and went up by -39.88% in the period of the last 30 days.
+Common stock shares were lifted by -70.50% during last recorded quarter.